bazidibavaria/PP42WS-KiCad-Template/README.md

 # PP42WS-KiCad-Template
-template to create a PCB for a SUPERTRONIC PP42WS housing
+KiCad template to create a PCB for a SUPERTRONIC PP42WS housing

 ![Preview](PP42WS_Template.png)